ANUBushfireInitiative/bushfire-drone-simulation/bushfire_drone_simulation/README.rst

 * Histogram of UAV inspection times
     This plot as the name describes simply presents a histogram of the inspection times for each strike in the specified csv file.
-Note that if a strike was not inspected it is not included in this plot (rather an error message is presented on the terminal alterting the user to this fact).
+Note that if a strike was not inspected it is not included in this plot (rather an error message is presented on the terminal alerting the user to this fact).

 * Histogram of suppression times
     Similarly to the inspection times plot, this plot presents a histogram of the suppression times for each